Ian Temby: Career

 Temby was admitted to legal practice on 23 December 1966 and joined the Perth law firm Northmore Hale Davey and Leake in the same year.
 He was called to the Bar in Perth in 1978 and was appointed Queen's Counsel on 16 July 1980.
 He was the President of the Law Society of Western Australia in 1982–1983 and the President of the Law Council of Australia in 1983–1984.

 Temby served on the Subiaco City Council, including as deputy mayor from 1982 to 1983.
 He was the Australian Labor Party (ALP) candidate at the 1982 Nedlands state by-election, standing against future premier Richard Court.

 He served as the inaugural Commonwealth Director of Public Prosecutions from 1984 to 1989, and as the inaugural Commissioner of the New South Wales Independent Commission Against Corruption from 1989 to 1994.

 Temby has been in private practice in Sydney since 1 May 1994.
 He is the Founding Head of Chambers at 3 St James' Hall Chambers.

+In his early days in private practice after the end of his tenure as ICAC Commissioner, Temby was appointed to represent Police Commissioner Tony Lauer at the Wood Royal Commission which looked into police corruption.

+However this appointment was vetoed by Premier John Fahey due to concerns of a conflict of interest as Temby as ICAC Commissioner had the police under his investigation.

 In 2004, he was appointed an Officer of the Order of Australia for service to the law, particularly in developing the role of the independent prosecutor in the Australian criminal justice system.

 In 2008, he became a member of the Council of the New South Wales Bar Association.
 In 2009, he was the Treasurer of the Association.

 In 2015, he acted for Archbishop Philip Wilson in relation to a charge of covering up child sexual abuse.
 In 2017, he appeared in three cases for the New South Wales Crime Commission.